 At its core, mindful parenting involves:

-• Recognizing your emotional triggers
+- Recognizing your own emotional triggers

 The Science Behind Calm Parenting